Links on SoundGuys may earn us a commission. Learn more.

 In the box, you’ll find five sizes of silicone ear tips, and three sizes for wings.
 The ear tips are nothing too special, while the ear wings do a good job of ensuring a snug fit.
 If you’re planning to work out with the A1, it’ll stay put with those wings.

 With an IPX7 rating, the Soundcore Life A1 earbuds can endure whatever your regimen is, short of sitting at the bottom of a deep lake for hours (just remember to dry them before putting them in charging case).
+It’ll survive a run in the rain—that kind of workout.
 The all-plastic buds mix gloss and heavily textured black elements, except the metal covering the drivers, and the matte case is plastic too.
 On the side, the logo bears some resemblance to a certain Apple-owned property.

 The lid of the A1 battery case feels flimsy, with a bit more flex than the sturdier A1 buds.
 Though the magnetic clasp provides some reassurance, one drop on the wrong floor and it’ll probably crack.
 Three LEDs show the charging status of the earphones, with one meaning it’s less than 30% charged, two for 30-70%, and three for 100% charged.
 On the back, Anker has placed a USB-C port.
 While the Life A1 doesn’t come with a wireless charging pad, the case will charge when you place it on top of a charging mat.